SsiCipher/msh/Info.md

 - handle if env var not found anywhere I interact with env
 - (a && b) | c
+- change all printf to write to stderr (use ft_printf with custom fd)

 ## Process